sleepdeprivation/clientside/README.md

 # clientside

-####Everything I thought was right was actually wrong
+####Not quite everything I thought was right was actually wrong
 Guess what!
-You don't need an API key to use google maps apparently.
+You really do need an API key to use google maps...

-So here:
+But I've sent everyone a new one!
+Please don't push it to the repo...

+You might need this:

 ````bash
 git update-index --no-assume-unchanged app/src/main/AndroidManifest.xml
 ````

-will return the manifest file to pushing and pulling like normal
+it will return the manifest file to pushing and pulling like normal

-Turns out none of it matters.

 -_- ORZ